-The H505 error code belongs to a group of errors which usually occur when users are trying to access a company file which is not located on their computer but it can also occur if they are accessing a file on their computer with improper configuration.
+The H505 error code belongs to a group of errors that usually occur when users are trying to access a company file that is not located on their computer but it can also occur if they are accessing a file on their computer with improper configuration.

 Several error codes share similar solutions to this one and users have reported that the error mostly occurs in a multi-user environment and it definitely makes the communication between several connected devices or accounts more difficult in terms of sharing a single company file.

 The instructions below should prove to be helpful to people who are experiencing this error code.
 There are quite a few solutions displayed so make sure you follow them one by one until one of them manages to solve your problem.

 Since this error often occurs in the multi-user environment where one computer (the server) serves as a host, you absolutely need to make sure that only one computer has the hosting option enabled by following the steps below for each computer or workstation related to the project except for the hosting computer.

 - Open QuickBooks by double-clicking its icon and navigate to File >> Utilities.